chigface/Fun-with-Python/README.md

 ### Anagram
 What is an anagram?
 Well, two words are anagrams of each other if they both contain the same letters.
 This function finds all the anagrams of a word from a list and returns an array of all the anagrams or an empty array if there are none.

+## Sum of Intervals
+This function called sum_of_intervals() accepts an array of intervals, and returns the sum of all the interval lengths.
+Overlapping intervals should only be counted once.